intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 ## Dependency is Better {#need-it}

-The best way to guarantee that a protocol mechanism is used is to make the understanding of it critical to an endpoint participating in that protocol.
+The best way to guarantee that a protocol mechanism is used is to make the handling of it critical to an endpoint participating in that protocol.
 This means that implementations must rely on both the existence of extension mechanisms and their continued, repeated expansion over time.